drexel-progsys/seminar/suggestions.md

 ---
 This is a list of suggested papers to discuss, which will persist term to term.
 If you present a paper, please remove it from this list when you add yourself to the schedule.
 Please add new suggestions to the top of the list.

+A note on getting papers: Many of these are links to the authoritative publisher versions of the papers.
+Drexel has subscriptions, and accessing any of these links from on campus should "just work."
+From off campus, you can either use the Drexel VPN, or drop the paper title into Google Scholar, and will usually find author-posted versions.

+- Clarke, Östlund, Sergey, and Wrigstad.
+[Ownership Types: A Survey](https://link.springer.com/chapter/10.1007/978-3-642-36946-9_3).
+In *Aliasing in Object-Oriented Programming: Types, Analysis and Verification*, 2013.
+- Aldrich, Chambers, and Notkin.
+[ArchJava: connecting software architecture to implementation](https://dl.acm.org/doi/abs/10.1145/581339.581365)
 - Creager and van Antwerpen.
 [Stack Graphs: Name Resolution at Scale](https://drops.dagstuhl.de/entities/document/10.4230/OASIcs.EVCS.2023.8), Eelco Visser Commemorative Symposium, 2023.
 - Guo, Xu, Duan, Yin, and McAuley.
 [LongCoder: A Long-Range Pre-trained Language Model for Code Completion](https://proceedings.mlr.press/v202/guo23j.html), ICML 2023.
   + Might be pushing the neural network background assumptions for the seminar